Bees, Bats and Beyond

 4. A relocated animal can be the carrier of disease which could affect the health of humans and animals at the new location, including pets and farm animals.

-5. Many relocated animals can find their way back to their original territory even if transported long distances.
+5. Some relocated animals can find their way back to their original territory even if transported long distances.

-6. A relocated animal’s chance of survival is diminished because once outside of its environment it may become road-kill or will be killed by dogs, cats or other animals.
+6. A relocated animal’s chance of survival is diminished because once outside of its environment it may encounter competition from same species of animal, could become road-kill or will be killed by dogs, cats or other animals due to unfamiliarity of territory.

 If you have a pest problem on your property and you happen to catch that pest why would you want to transfer your problem to another home owner.
 If you don't have the heart to euthanize the animal then don't attempt to pass-on the problem to someone else.